Reflectionless and echo modes in asymmetric Damour-Solodukhin wormholes: Introduction

 More recently, the notion of quasi-reflectionless scattering modes (quasi-RSMs) was introduced in Ref.~\cite{agr-qnm-instability-63}.
 This proposal is motivated by the connection between greybody factors and ringdown waveforms.
-For symmetric cavity potentials, which mimic wormhole-like spacetime configurations, perfect RSMs exist at discrete real frequencies, whereas in more general situations the minima of the reflectivity correspond to quasi-RSMs.
+For symmetric cavity potentials, which mimic wormhole-like spacetime configurations, perfect RSMs exist at discrete real frequencies, whereas in more general situations, the minima of the reflectivity correspond to quasi-RSMs.
 As an intriguing feature of the greybody factor in the high-frequency regime, these quasi-RSMs were shown to be primarily responsible for the echo phenomenon of the underlying compact object.
-These modes were found to be approximately uniformly distributed along the frequency axis.
+These modes were found to be approximately uniformly distributed along the real frequency axis.

 Intriguingly, the above properties are reminiscent of those of echo modes discussed in~\cite{agr-qnm-echoes-20, agr-qnm-echoes-45, agr-qnm-instability-65}, even though their definitions are rather different.
 The present study is therefore motivated to explore the underlying similarity between quasi-RSMs and echo modes.
-By promoting the definition of quasi-RSMs to fully reflectionless modes, these frequencies become complex and correspond to the poles of an appropriately modified Green's function.
+By promoting the definition of quasi-RSMs to fully reflectionless modes\footnote{After completing this study, we became aware of the work by Tuncer {\it et al.}~\cite{agr-qnm-instability-85}, in which the notion of {\it total absorption} or {\it virtual absorption mode} is developed in the context of complex frequencies.
+From a physical standpoint, the definition proposed in~\cite{agr-qnm-instability-85} is essentially equivalent to the one adopted here, while the present work focuses on exploring these modes by explicitly incorporating the boundary conditions and the Green’s function.}, these frequencies become complex and correspond to the poles of an appropriately modified Green's function.
 In addition, we investigate asymmetric cavity potentials, specifically asymmetric Damour-Solodukhin wormholes, and demonstrate that the resemblance in the asymptotic properties of the reflectionless and echo-mode spectra can be largely obtained analytically.
 We carry out explicit derivations of the spectra of RSMs and echo modes using two different approaches, based on the evaluation of the scattering amplitudes and on the poles of the modified Green's function.
 In general, the RSMs are found to lie closer to the real frequency axis, leading to more pronounced waveforms associated with RSMs than those related to echo modes for a given identical source.

 The remainder of this paper is organized as follows.
 In Sec.~\ref{sec2}, we briefly review Green's function approach to the black hole QNMs and show that it is readily generalized to the case of reflectionless scattering processes.
 Subsequently, in Sec.~\ref{sec3}, we derive the RSMs as complex frequencies using the scattering amplitude for asymmetric Damour-Solodukhin wormholes.
 The properties and implications of the solutions are discussed and compared against the echo modes.
 An alternative derivation for RSMs is presented in Sec.~\ref{sec4}, using the modified Green's function.
 The reminiscence in the two different scenarios is demonstrated in a more transparent fashion.
 In Sec.~\ref{sec5}, we illustrate our results by elaborating on a few semi-analytically tractable examples.
 In particular, the waveforms associated with RSMs and echo modes are evaluated and analyzed.
 The concluding remarks are given in the last section.
 The complementary mathematical derivations and tecnical details will be relegated to Appx.~\ref{appA},~\ref{appB},~\ref{appC},~\ref{appD} and~\ref{appE}.